 While participating in a sincerely miserable yoga teacher’s training a while back, I found myself in among a group of mostly younger women.
-Many of them were amazing, however throughout the three-month long course, I had two younger women approach me to tell me that I reminded them of their mothers.
+Many of them were amazing, however throughout the three-month-long course, I had two younger women approach me to tell me that I reminded them of their mothers.
 Then they proceeded to share their mommy issues with me and treat me as though I was the mother who wounded them.

 The cougar concept

-Here’s where things get weird for women over 40.
+Here’s where things get weird (once again) for women over 40.
 Society loves to perpetuate the idea that older women chase younger men in a desperate attempt to reaffirm their worthiness and sexiness.
 The concept of “The Cougar” creates an image of a sad woman over the age of 40 trying to recapture the withering beauty of youth with an abundance of makeup, plastic surgery, and copious amounts of sex with much younger (and dumber) men.

 Please note, I said equally attractive.
 I do not think that older women are more attractive than younger women, or vice versa.
 I think women of all ages are beautiful and each age has its own allure.

 Those articles.
 You know the ones.
 The ones that tell women over 40 what they should stop wearing?
 Fuck those articles.
-Women should wear whatever they want, whenever we want, wherever they want to.
+Women should wear whatever they want, whenever they want, wherever they want to.

 We make the rules.